Chart Color Schemes

 The educational profile of Reservoir - North East exceeds national averages, with above-average qualification levels and academic performance metrics

-Reservoir - North East has 34.5% of residents aged 15+ with university qualifications, exceeding the Australian average of 30.4%.
-Bachelor degrees are most common at 21.6%, followed by postgraduate qualifications (9.8%) and graduate diplomas (3.1%).
-Vocational credentials are also prevalent, with 28.0% of residents aged 15+ holding such qualifications - advanced diplomas (11.0%) and certificates (17.0%).
+In Reservoir - North East, 34.5% of residents aged 15+ have university qualifications, exceeding the Australian average of 30.4%.
+Bachelor degrees are most prevalent at 21.6%, followed by postgraduate qualifications (9.8%) and graduate diplomas (3.1%).
+Vocational credentials are held by 28.0% of residents aged 15+, with advanced diplomas at 11.0% and certificates at 17.0%.

 Frequently Asked Questions - Education